DFTinc/onyx-enroll-wizard-sample-app1/README.md

 If you don't already have Android Studio, you can download it [here][1].

 Once Android Studio is installed, please get your free ONYX trial-license [here][2].
+**Note: Make sure you have updated to the latest Android SDK via the SDK Manager.**

 You should receive a trial license of the form XXXX-XXXX-XXXX-X-X at your provided e-mail address.
 Place this trial key into `onyxenrollwizardsampleapp/src/main/res/values/strings.xml` shown below: